kurtsmurf/typing-practice/README.md

 ## to do

 1. make game surface focusable, only accept input when it has focus
-1. when cursor reaches space at end of line, highlight from end-of-current-line to offscreen-right, and from offscreen-left to beginning-of-next-line
+1. ~~when cursor reaches space at end of line, highlight from end-of-current-line to offscreen-right, and from offscreen-left to beginning-of-next-line~~ used ::after pseudo-class for cursor on space instead
 1. handle text too large for screen
 1. focus reset button on game over (make focus transitions more intuitive in general)
 1. show mis-typed key on lose